Home » Alphazero vs Stockfish: the Chess Algorithms War

 AttributeAlphaZeroStockfish

-Type of AIReinforcement LearningClassical AI
+Type of AIReinforcement LearningClassical Algorithm

 Learning StyleSelf-taught through trial and errorPre-programmed with advanced chess knowledge